menu

 People

 The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 6.4% of family-friendly neighborhoods in the state of Virginia.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 8.3% of family-friendly neighborhoods in the state of Virginia.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students and first-time home buyers.

 Diversity